Harsh7wardhan/quiz-app-BE/README.md

 **2. Start the Application Locally** -->
 -  The PORT for this project by default is specified as 4002 in config/config.js .
-  Launch the frontend application by running: npm start
+  Launch the backend application by running: npm start

 **3. Backend Information** -->